eduardobtez/tiendaonline/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Laravel community is welcoming to all, please review and abide by the (https://www.notion.so/Sistema-Web-gesti-n-para-tiendas-229def9c31368002a38bee771133b97c).

 ## Security Vulnerabilities